Bruins roll past Capitals 5-3 with late surge

 Brandon Carlo scored the tiebreaking goal late in the third period as the visiting Boston Bruins bounced back from an early three-goal deficit and defeated the Washington Capitals 5-3 Monday night.

-Washington still remained short-handed with Evgeny Kuznetsov and goalie Ilya Samsonov still on the league's Covid-19 protocol list.
+Washington remained short-handed with Evgeny Kuznetsov and goalie Ilya Samsonov still on the league's COVID-19 protocol list.
 Lars Eller and Justin Schultz remain day-to-day with injuries.

-But Dmitry Orlov returned after missing five games being on the Covid-19 list and helped stabilize the Caps' defense.
+But Dmitry Orlov returned after missing five games while on the COVID-19 list and helped stabilize the Caps' defense.
 He had played 401 straight games before having to sit out those five.

 The biggest goal during the third period came on a quick shot from Carlo just outside the crease with 2:37 remaining.
 That gave Boston a 4-3 lead, its first of the game,